-Section 20(1)(c) of the Act provides that the substantive test for assessment of competition issues is 'whether the result of the merger or acquisition would be to substantially lessen competition in markets for goods or services in the state' (the SLC test).
-The CCPC interprets the SLC test in terms of consumer welfare, which depends on a range of variables.
+Section 20(1)(c) of the Competition Acts 2002 to 2017 (the Act) as amended by the Competition (Amendment) Act 2017 provides that the substantive test for assessment of competition issues is 'whether the result of the merger or acquisition would be to substantially lessen competition in markets for goods or services in the state' (the SLC test).
+The Competition and Consumer Protection Commission (CCPC) interprets the SLC test in terms of consumer welfare, which depends on a range of variables.
 In particular the CCPC will assess whether a merger would be likely to result in a reduction in choice or a price rise for consumers.
 This is a similar test to that applied by other jurisdictions, such as the UK's Competition and Markets Authority (CMA).

-A merger that would otherwise give rise to an SLC may none-theless be cleared by the CCPC where the failing firm or failing division test is met (as set out in Chapter 9 of the CCPC's Guidelines for Merger Analysis) and therefore the relevant counterfactual is not the prevailing conditions of competition.
-For example, in M/15/026 Baxter Healthcare/Fannin Compounding, the CCPC identified competition concerns related to the reduction in competition for the commercial supply of compounded chemotherapy medicines to hospitals in the State.
+A merger that would otherwise give rise to an SLC may nonetheless be cleared by the CCPC where the failing firm or failing division test is met (as set out in Chapter 9 of the CCPC's Guidelines for Merger Analysis) and therefore the relevant counterfactual is not the prevailing conditions of competition.
+For example, in M/15/026 Baxter Healthcare/ Fannin Compounding, the CCPC identified competition concerns related to the reduction in competition for the commercial supply of compounded chemotherapy medicines to hospitals in the state.
 However, the parties submitted that Fannin Compounding was a 'failing division' of Fannin Limited and that the assets involved would exit the market if the merger was prohibited.
 The CCPC investigated this argument and engaged Grant Thornton to independently examine financial information pertaining to Fannin Compounding.
 The CCPC ultimately cleared the merger.
 It found that the most likely outcome absent the merger would be that Fannin Compounding would close and its assets would exit the market.
 Thus, the competitive structure of the relevant market would deteriorate to at least the same extent in the absence of the proposed acquisition.

-20 Is there a special substantive test for joint ventures?
+20 | Is there a special substantive test for joint ventures?